 Sunlight boosts our serotonin levels which in return boosts our mood.
 Did you know that drops in serotonin during the colder and darker months have been linked to “Seasonal Affective Disorder”, or SAD.

-Programs combining aerobic exercise and flexibility are quite effective for the improvement in cognitive function.
-The thought is that the differences in flexibility and cardiovascular exercise encourage a wide spectrum of neural and chemical adaptations in the brain.
+Programs combining dual-tasking are quite effective in improving cognitive function.
+Dual-tasking exercise encourages a wide spectrum of neural and chemical adaptations in the brain.

 SMARTfit, Inc systems combine cognitive-motor training to improve mental and physical well-being.

 To learn more contact us at 1-800-900-8542 x 110.